 Creamy, cooling and naturally sweetened, Matcha-Mango Coconut Popsicles are fun to make and share!
-Vegetarian w/ vegan option
+This recipe is vegetarian, vegan and gluten free.

-So while I wait out these smoky days and limit my outdoor activities more than usual this time of year, I’ve been eating and sharing quite a few popsicles.
+I’ve been eating and sharing quite a few popsicles lately.
 Keeping the freezer stocked means a tasty frozen treat is never far from reach.

 The best part about making homemade popsicles is you can take advantage of local fruit when available, and you control the ingredients.
 Just imagine the possibilities!

 These popsicles are super simple to make too.
 You’ll need a popsicle mold, or these can be easily made in paper cups or ice cube trays.
-I use this plastic mold, but since I bought it a new stainless steel mold became available.
+I use this plastic mold, but since I bought it a new stainless steel mold became available (these are affiliate links).
 Having a popsicle mold on hand is worth the kitchen real estate, even in my tiny kitchen.

 - Watermelon Lemon Limeade Popsicles

 - Spicy Tequila Sunrise Popsicles – from Floating Kitchen

 - Raspberry Peach Popsicles – from The Beach House Kitchen

 - Honey Chamomile Popsicles